kvfi/old_kvfi/resources/files/posts/Facebook.md

 toc: true
 online: true
 ---
-I deleted my Facebook account on Nov 16<sup>th</sup> 2008.
-I was amongst the first 1000 users to join Facebook in 2005 when its co-founder [Dustin Moskovitz](https://en.wikipedia.org/wiki/Dustin_Moskovitz) sent invite-only memberships to students and prospects at Cambridge/Imperial College.
+I don't use Facebook anymore.
+I was amongst the first 1000 users to join Facebook in 2005 when its co-founder [Dustin Moskovitz](https://en.wikipedia.org/wiki/Dustin_Moskovitz) sent invite-only memberships to students and open source activists in Europe.
 It was a promising project but "the Facebook" got way out of hand.
+I stopped using it.

 Putting the photo of someone on Facebook (or Instagram) contributes to surveillance of that person.
 Please don't post any photos there that include me, and I suggest you avoid posting photos of anyone else too.